Maro8311/EVMap/README.md

 # My Readme
 The task is in den subdirectory `task-chargemap`

 Hey Alex, ich freue mich auf weiteren Austauch.
-Hol dir bei OpenChargeMap bitte einen neuen API-Key\

 just use